Frequently Asked Questions

 Do I need an autism diagnosis to receive ABA therapy?

 If you are interested in receiving ABA therapy, insurances do require an autism diagnosis for services to be covered in Illinois.
-However, in Colorado insurance does not require an autism diagnosis.
+In Colorado, however, insurance does not require an autism diagnosis.
 Additionally, Medicaid Home Based Waivers and private pay do not require an autism diagnosis for coverage.